Oxytropis borealis var. viscida Nutt.

 Oxytropis ixodes , Oxytropis viscida

 Basis for Listing

-In Minnesota, Oxytropis viscida is restricted to a single cliff in Cook County.
+In Minnesota, Oxytropis viscida (sticky locoweed) is restricted to a single cliff in Cook County (Border Lakes Subsection).
+It is disjunct from arctic and alpine habitats far to the north and west.
 The population was originally discovered in 1938 and still persists.
-Such a small, isolated population is vulnerable to a variety of stochastic processes attributable to natural events and human-caused impacts.
+Such a small isolated population is vulnerable to a variety of stochastic processes attributable to natural events and human-caused impacts.
 For this reason, Oxytropis viscida was listed as an endangered species in Minnesota in 1996.

 Biology / Life History

 Oxytropis viscida is a relatively long-lived perennial, reported to have a life-span of 20-40 years (Mulder and Harmsen 1995).
 It is an herbaceous, leguminous herb that produces dry, dehiscent fruits.
 The flowers appear in late May and June and are pollinated by insects, including moths and butterflies.
 It does not reproduce vegetatively, relying only on seeds.
 Typical of legumes, it is able to convert atmospheric nitrogen to a form useful to the plant, which may give it a competitive advantage in the harsh environment in which it lives.
 Seeds likely do not form a long-term seed bank, though they reportedly benefit from scarification (Kaye et al. 1997).